The amount of sleep a person needs depends on many factors, including age. In general:

 The amount of sleep a person needs also increases if he or she has been deprived of sleep in previous days.
 Getting too little sleep creates a "sleep debt," which is much like being overdrawn at a bank.
 Eventually, your body will demand that the debt be repaid.

-A weakening of your immune system, increasing your chance of becoming sick
+- A weakening of your immune system, increasing your chance of becoming sick

-Increase in perception of pain
+- Increase in perception of pain

-The Dangers of Sleep Deprivation
+Dangers of Sleep Deprivation